ryanwelcher/gutenberg/packages/plugins/README.md

 -   _settings_ `Object`: The settings for this plugin.
 -   _settings.icon_ `(string|WPElement|Function)`: An icon to be shown in the UI.
 It can be a slug of the Dashicon, or an element (or function returning an element) if you choose to render your own SVG.
 -   _settings.render_ `Function`: A component containing the UI elements to be rendered.
+-   _settings.priority_ `number`: Allows for controlling the display order of this plugin.
+Default is 10.

 _Returns_